davidsday/go-tdd/README.txt

 not found.
 Humbling....
-It has further confirmed to me that TDD is a worthwhile style of development and especially when combined with the use of cyclomatic complexity metrics to make sure your functions stay small, simple and very debuggable.
+It has further confirmed to me that TDD is a worthwhile style of development and especially when combined with the use of cyclomatic complexity metrics to make sure your functions stay small, simple and very debuggable and readable.
 I have found that having the cyclomatic complexity metric more or less ever present in my development efforts helps me preemptively keep things simple.
 It is also much easier to write a simple test for a simple function.

 By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang